County Championship stats: David Bedingham goes big for Durham; Haseeb Hameed bats long for Notts

 Northamptonshire pull off stunning chase thanks to Ricardo Vasconcelos; Mohammad Abbas reaches 500 first-class wickets; Hashim Amla bags a rare pair for Surrey; Worcestershire's tail wags against Nottinghamshire

-Sky Cricket’s Benedict Bermange is back with more top stats after round two of the County Championship, including David Bedingham mammoth innings for Durham, Northants' monster chase and Haseeb Hameed's record-breaking vigil...
+Sky Cricket’s Benedict Bermange is back with more top stats after round three of the County Championship, including David Bedingham mammoth innings for Durham, Northants' monster chase and Haseeb Hameed's record-breaking vigil...

 David Bedingham scored 257 for Durham against Derbyshire at Emirates Riverside, the second-highest individual score in the county's history: